 British alternative rock band the Happy Mondays are recording a new album, which they hope to release early next year, Billboard.com can reveal.

-The as-yet untitled record is currently being recorded at Stockport’s Moulin Rouge Studio.
-It will be the sixth album in the band’s 20-year history and the second since they reformed in 2007, following a fifteen-year absence from recording.
+The as-yet untitled record is being recorded at Stockport’s Moulin Rouge Studio.
+It will be the sixth album in the band’s 20-year history and the second since they reformed in 2007, following a 15-year absence from recording.